arXiv/accessibility2024/source/forum-session-AMA.md

 ---
-title: arXiv Accessibility Forum 2024
+title: Ask Me Anything session at the arXiv Accessibility Forum 2024
-description: Join us this September; the forum is free and open for all.
+description: "One of the biggest accessibility barriers is social: the discomfort that gets in the way of connection.
+We are often not sure what we can or should ask.
+Three brilliant researchers are here to cut through the fog.
+There are no silly questions!
+Come engage and learn."
-og_image: /assets/share/forum-poster-AMA.jpg
+og_image: /assets/share/forum-poster-AMA-landscape.png
-og_image_alt: The logo for the arXiv Accessibility Forum 2024
+og_image_alt: "Session: Ask Me Anything.
+Tuesday September 3 at 4:00 PM Eastern."
 ---
 #Ask Me Anything: A Lively Q&A on Navigating Academic Ecosystems With a Disability